 Fort Stirling Park

-Prior to destroying the fort, however, the American colonists renamed it for Major General William Alexander (17261783), also known as Lord Stirling.
-An American Revolutionary general, Alexander was considered a nobleman in America despite the fact that his claim to succeed the sixth Earl of Stirling was rejected by the British House of Lords (the upper house of the British Parliament).
-Stirling served in the French and Indian War (1754-1763), and was noted for his leadership of the Fourth Brigade in the Battle of Long Island in 1776.
-In a maneuver that permitted 300 American men to escape, Stirling surrendered himself to the British forces.
-He was later freed in a prisoner exchange and fought at Trenton, New Jersey (December 1776), Brandywine, Pennsylvania (September 1777), Germantown, Pennsylvania (October 1777), and Monmouth, New Jersey (June 1778).
-Stirling was also renowned for his support of General George Washington (1732-1799) in the Conway Cabal, the supposed plot of October 1778 to replace Washington as commander-in-chief of the Continental Army with General Horatio Gates (1782Α-1806).
+Before the American colonists torn down what remained of the fort they renamed it for American Revolutionary General Major General William Alexander (1726-1783), known widely as Lord Stirling for his claim to succeed the sixth Earl of Stirling.
+His claim was repeatedly rejected by the British House of Lords (the upper house of the British Parliament), but never diminished his reputation amongst the American forces.
+Lord Stirling served in the French and Indian War (1754-1763), and was noted for his leadership of the Fourth Brigade in the Battle of Long Island in 1776 where an expert maneuver of his forces permitted 300 American men to escape.
+Unfortunately, the endeavor found Stirling pinned down and he surrendered to the British forces before being freed in a prisoner exchange.
+Stirling went on to fight at Trenton, New Jersey (December 1776), Brandywine, Pennsylvania (September 1777), Germantown, Pennsylvania (October 1777), and Monmouth, New Jersey (June 1778).
+He was renowned for his support of General George Washington (1732-1799) in the Conway Cabal (October 1778), the supposed plot to replace General Washington as commander-in-chief of the Continental Army with General Horatio Gates (1782-1806).

 In 1867, the City of Brooklyn designated this parkland Brooklyn Heights Park.
-Twenty-one years later, the park became the property of the newly consolidated City of New York.
-In 1925, the Board of Aldermen voted to rename the site Fort Stirling Park in recognition of its historical significance.
+Thirty-one years later, the park was acquired by the newly consolidated City of New York.
+In 1925, the Board of Aldermen voted to rename the site Fort Stirling Park in recognition of its historical significance as a pivotal site throughout the American Revolution.
 At that time, the Fort Greene Chapter of the Daughters of the American Revolution presented the park with a granite tablet to mark the site of Fort Stirling.